Testing conditional independence under isotonicity: Experiment on real data: risk factors for diabetes

 To generate the synthetic feature $\tilde{X}$, since $X$ is binary, it suffices to fit an isotonic regression to estimate the conditional mean $\EEst{X}{Z}$ and then sample $\tilde X$ from the Bernoulli distribution with this fitted conditional mean.
 Following the theory of \citet[Theorem~1]{henzi2021isotonic}, this is the best approximation to $P_{X\mid Z}$ under the \textit{continuous ranked probability score (CRPS)}, while respecting the monotonicity constraint.

-\paragraph{Results:} For each experiment, we generate $3{,}000$ random subsamples of the data, each consisting of half the size of the full data set.
-(For Experiment 3, since constructing a synthetic control requires estimating $P_{X\mid Z}$, we use the complement of the subsampled data set for this preliminary estimation problem.)
-We then compute $p$-values using the permutation test for marginal independence and the \textnormal{\texttt{PairSwap-ICI}} test for conditional independence.
-For all the experiments, $p$-values are computed on the test set.
-Finally, we report the average $p$-values from the $3{,}000$ subsamples, along with the corresponding choice of the $Y$ variable in Table~\ref{tab: pvalue from experiments}.
+\paragraph{Results:} For each experiment, we repeat the following procedure $3{,}000$ times.
+We randomly split the full dataset into two halves: a training set and a test set.
+For Experiment 3, since constructing a synthetic control requires estimating $P_{X\mid Z}$, we use the training half for this preliminary estimation problem (for Experiments~1 and~2 the training set is not used), and the test set to compute the test statistic and the corresponding $p$-value.
+We compute $p$-values on the test set using the permutation test for marginal independence and the \textnormal{\texttt{PairSwap-ICI}} test for conditional independence.
+Finally, we report the average of the $3{,}000$ test-set $p$-values, along with the corresponding choice of the~$Y$ variable, in Tables~\ref{tab:p_values_marginal} and~\ref{tab:p_values_univar}.

 Under the marginal independence test, four of the six variables are identified as having significant association with \texttt{Diabetes}, but, once we test conditional independence with the \textnormal{\texttt{PairSwap-ICI}} test, only two of these associations are identified as significant.
 Specifically, \texttt{Glucose} and $\texttt{BMI}$ both are identified as potential risk factors at the $0.05$ level of significance by the marginal independence test, and also by the \textnormal{\texttt{PairSwap-ICI}} test, even after controlling for \texttt{Age}.
 On the other hand, the variables \texttt{Pregnancies} and \texttt{Insulin} are significant only under the marginal test; this suggests that, after controlling for \texttt{Age}, the data does not provide sufficient evidence to support them as risk factors for \texttt{Diabetes}.